radiomime/.dot/readme.md

 defaults write com.brave.Browser NSUserKeyEquivalents -dict-add "Open Location..." -string "^l"
 ```

-I also change mission control --> move * a space shortcuts to line up with
+I also change mission control --> 'move left/right a space' shortcuts to line up with
 PopOS, but that is weird on the command line for what I can tell

 # thanks